Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If your pup is constantly trying to grab treats, you can keep them in your pocket until your pup learns better impulse control and gets the point that he will get treats only after performing a behavior or an approximation of it.

-Collar: You want your pup to grow accustomed to wearing a standard buckle collar (preferable with metal clasps versus plastic) so that you can take him to his first vet visits and prevent him from escaping.
-Using a light-weight one is preferable so that your puppy will be less likely to notice it.
+You want your pup to grow accustomed to wearing a standard buckle collar (preferable with metal clasps versus plastic) so that you can take him to his first vet visits and prevent him from escaping.
+Using a lightweight one is preferable so that your puppy will be less likely to notice it.

 The collar is something odd feeling to pups initially and they will often scratch their neck.
-You can work though on making the collar less annoying.
+You can work through on making the collar less annoying.
 Start by having your pup wear the collar for brief periods of time in the house, while you are playing with him and giving him tasty treats.
 You can then gradually increase the length your puppy wears it until he seems to hardly notice it.
 Taking your pup outside while wearing the collar may help him get distracted if you find ways to keep his mind occupied through play, praise and treats.

 While you are at it: get your pup used to collar grabs.
 You never now that day you may want to hold your pup by the collar to prevent him from getting in trouble.
 Many dogs grow to resent this and may even try to bite.
 Teach that collar grabs are wonderful by holding gently the collar with one hand, and feeding your pup a treat with the other.
 Then, start pulling gently the pup towards you to allow him to have the treat.
 You know your pup starts loving collar grabs, when upon you touching the collar, he looks at you for his treat.
 Congratulations: you have now attained a conditioned emotional response!

 As your pup grows, you will have to regularly adjust the size of his collar.
 Check it frequently for a proper fit.
 You should be able to slip two fingers comfortably underneath it.